barbaalba/Parametric-Channel-Estimation-with-Short-Pilots-in-RIS-Assisted-Near-and-Far-Field-Communications/README.md

 - Tightness.m: To understand far-field and first order approximation of the channel.

 # Improtant Functions
+- AlgTest.m: The main code to test the efficiency and effectiveness of the generic channel estimation algorithm.
+It generates the figures [] and []
 - AzElGraph.m: It plots set of angles that leads to orthogonal beams.
 Figure [] in the paper.
 - BestCodeBook.m: It plots 3D figure where we understand what is the best initialization angle to generate the code book.
 Figure [] in the paper.
 - MLE.m: It is the function that estimate the channel by assuming that it is approximately far-field.